Skip to content

 During conceptual_replan, AppPlanAgent receives carry_forward_modules as an advisory list.
 Each entry includes carry_forward_classification and carry_forward_reasons.
 For modules classified needs_adaptation, AppPlanAgent may call read_carry_forward_module_contract to inspect their prior contracts before deciding.
 The agent still does not copy prior module files, does not merge content, and does not inspect backend/*.py source.

-ModuleInventoryEntry includes a deterministic advisory compatibility classification for every module returned by get_carry_forward_candidates.
+ModuleInventoryEntry includes a deterministic advisory reuse-fit classification for every module returned by get_carry_forward_candidates.

 Fields added to ModuleInventoryEntry: